 You'll love this super tasty and healthy breakfast bowl that includes plenty of good-for-you, plant-based protein.
 Maple, cinnamon and raisins are made for each other, and they come together beautifully in this breakfast bowl.
 This nutritious morning treat also has a wonderfully nutty flavor, thanks to the quinoa.
 It's a great healthy vegetarian breakfast.

 Some banana bread recipes have more sugar and fat than nutrition, but this version of the favorite quick bread cuts back on the bad stuff and pumps up the healthy ingredients.
 Oil and yogurt are swapped in for the butter and flaxseed and whole wheat flour increase the fiber.
 Walnuts bring a good dose of omega-3 fats, making this a good choice for breakfast on-the-go.

-Juicy, sweet, and tart chunks of pineapple, grapefruit, and orange become suddenly special when you add vanilla flavoring.
-You'll be wowed by how the sweet, floral flavor of vanilla goes surprisingly well with citrus and pineapple and gives an extra little pop of flavor to a simple fruit salad.
+Juicy, sweet, and tart chunks of pineapple, strawberries, and blueberries become suddenly special when you add a dressing of honey and citrus.
+You'll be wowed by how the sweet, floral flavor of honey brings out the best in the fruit and gives an extra little pop of flavor to a simple fruit salad.
 It's easy to whip together and perfect for house guests or brunch goers.

 Kids will run down the stairs to get their hands on these awesome vegetarian breakfast quesadillas that are packed with flavor and protein.
 With fluffy scrambled eggs, hearty black beans, sweet corn niblets, red onion, cilantro, cheddar cheese, and taco seasoning, these wholesome tortilla wraps are anything but the usual boring breakfast.
 Choose whole wheat tortillas to make them even more healthy.